albertcausing/terminus-sites-delme/README.md

-# Terminus Plugin Removing Yourself As Team Member From Others Sites.
+# Terminus Plugin Removing Yourself As Team Member From Others Site.

 At some point, you'll get a massive list of sites on your dashboard because you forget to remove yourself as team members from client site.